-That participation in physical activity is important for the health and well-being of people is a well-established fact.
-Physical inactivity is strongly correlated with obesity and several diseases including coronary heart disease, colon cancer, nerve disorders, and mental disorders including depression (Struber, 2004; USDHHS, 2008).
-Regular physical activity enhances muscle and bone strength, decreases body fat, and reduces symptoms of depression and anxiety in humans (USDHHS, 2008; CDC, 2006).
+It is well established now that physical activity participation is important for the health and wellbeing of people.
+Physical inactivity is strongly correlated with obesity and several diseases including coronary heart disease, colon cancer, nerve disorders, and mental disorders including depression (Struber, 2004, USDHHS, 2008).
+Regular physical activity enhances muscle and bone strength, decreases body fat, and reduces symptoms of depression and anxiety in humans (USDHHS, 2008, CDC, 2006).
 Unfortunately, despite campaigns to encourage people to exercise and participate in physically active episodes, almost one-half of adults do not meet recommended levels of physical activity while one-third of adults are categorized as completely inactive (CDC, 2009).
-The picture is not much better for teenagers and high school students who also show very poor levels of physical activity, with 65.3 percent of high school students not meeting recommended levels of physical activity guidelines (CDC, 2002).
-More than one-third of adults, or over 72 million people, were obese in 2005-2006 (Ogden, 2007).
-Among children and teenagers aged 2-19 years, 15.6 percent are categorized as overweight and 16.3 percent as being obese (Ogden, 2008).
-Obesity is strongly associated with myriad health problems including diabetes, hypertension, cardiovascular disease, strokes, some forms of cancer, sleep apnea, and anxiety (WHO, 2006; Swallen, 2005).
+The picture is not much better for teenagers and high school students who also show very poor levels of physical activity guidelines (CDC, 2002).
+More than one-third of adults, or over 72 million people, were obese in 2005-2006 (Ogden et al., 2007).
+Among children and teenagers aged 2-19 years, 15.6 percent are categorized as overweight and 16.3 percent as being obese (Ogden et al., 2008).

-Researchers have established a clear link between physical activity (or, inactivity) and personal health condition (e.g., Haskell et al., 2007; Steinbeck, 2008).
+Researchers have established a clear link between physical activity (or, inactivity) and personal health condition (e.g., Haskell et al., 2007, Steinbeck, 2008).
 In recent years, transportation researchers have been drawn into the study of physical activity engagement patterns of individuals because of the potential association between built environment attributes and levels of physical activity participation.
-Questions are being asked as to whether the suburban land use configurations marked by sprawl, segregated land use patterns, low density developments, wide streets with poor grid connectivity, and poor non-motorized and transit levels of service are leading to sedentary lifestyles devoid of physical activity, both in the utilitarian (say, bicycling and walking trips undertaken specifically to pursue an activity) and recreational realms (Sallis et al., 2004; TRB, 2005; Killingsworth, 2003).
+Questions are being asked as to whether the suburban land use configurations marked by sprawl, segregated land use patterns, low density developments, wide streets with poor grid connectivity, and poor non-motorized and transit levels of service are leading to sedentary lifestyles devoid of physical activity, both in the utilitarian (say, bicycling and walking trips undertaken specifically to pursue an activity) and recreational realms (Sallis et al., 2004, TRB, 2005, Killingsworth, 2003).

-Numerous studies have been undertaken to examine the influence of built environment variables on physical activity engagement patterns, while controlling for household and personal socio-economic and demographic characteristics (e.g., Huang et al., 2009; Berrigan and Troiano,

-2002; Ewing et al., 2003; Handy et al., 2002).
+Numerous studies have been undertaken to examine the influence of built environment variables on physical activity engagement patterns, while controlling for household and personal socio-economic and demographic characteristics (e.g., Huang et al., 2009, Berrigan and Troiano, 2002, Ewing et al., 2003, Handy et al., 2002).
 In general, these studies have uniformly found that the built environment does influence physical activity engagement, primarily through enhanced bicycling and walking mode use to undertake daily travel and activities.
 However, in a recent review, Wendel-Vos et al. (2007) note that a majority of the tested associations between environmental variables and physical activity (recreational physically active episode engagement) were non-significant.
-Dunton et al. (2008) note that one explanation for this finding is the potentially poor quality of environmental variables used in the studies; it is often difficult to get detailed environmental and contextual variables that characterize the location and timing of individual physically active recreational episode engagement, they have generally been confined to the study of the impacts of providing specific recreational or non-motorized transport facilities in specific locations (e.g., Krizek and Johnson, 2006; Krizek et al., 2007; Dill and Carr, 2003; Merom et al., 2003).
+Dunton et al. (2008) note that one explanation for this finding is the potentially poor quality of environmental variables used in the studies; it is often difficult to get detailed environmental and contextual variables that characterize the location and timing of individual physical activity episodes.
+Where studies have found an association between the environment and physically active recreational episode engagement, they have generally been confined to the study of the impacts of providing specific recreational or non-motorized transport facilities in specific locations (e.g., Krizek and Johnson, 2006, Krizek et al., 2007, Dill and Carr, 2003, Merom et al., 2003).